LukeHagar/plexjava/docs/sdks/library/README.md

 | models/errors/GetLibraryItemsResponseBody | 401                                       | application/json                          |
 | models/errors/SDKError                    | 4xx-5xx                                   | \*\/*                                     |

-## refreshLibrary
+## getRefreshLibraryMetadata

-This endpoint Refreshes the library.
+This endpoint Refreshes all the Metadata of the library.

 ### Example Usage